• Share this on:

 • Find French frozen food importers via Europages.

-Belgium: leading European exporter of frozen vegetables
+Belgium: Leading European producer of frozen vegetables

-In 2021, Belgium was the third-largest importing country in Europe, with a share of 14%, after Germany and France.
-Over the past five years, Belgian imports of frozen vegetables decreased by an average of 0.5% in value and 3.3% in volume per year, to €421 million and 428,478 tonnes, respectively, in 2021.
+In 2023, Belgium was the fourth largest importing country in Europe, with a share of 11%, after Germany, France and the United Kingdom.
+Over the past five years, Belgian imports of frozen vegetables have decreased at an average rate of 0.5% but increased in value by 10% per year.
+This significant difference between value and volume indicates increasing import prices.
+In 2023, Belgian imports reached €483 million and 384,000 tonnes.

 Belgian production of frozen vegetables is concentrated in the regions of East Flanders and West Flanders and focuses mainly on carrots, beans, spinach, peas, cauliflower and Brussels sprouts.
 Belgian companies do not source all of their vegetables domestically, and frozen vegetables that are not produced in Belgium are sourced from other countries.

-France is the leading supplier of frozen vegetables to Belgium, followed by Spain, Portugal and the Netherlands.
+France is the leading supplier of frozen vegetables to Belgium, accounting for a 24% market share, followed by the Netherlands, Spain and Poland.
 Not all frozen vegetable imports are consumed within Belgium, where domestic consumption is low.
-A portion is packed and re-exported to other European destinations.
-Among non-European countries, China is the leading supplier to Belgium.
-Others are Egypt (mainly frozen artichokes) and Balkan countries (Serbia, Croatia and North Macedonia, all with frozen sweet peppers as the leading export product).
+A portion is packed, re-processed and re-exported to other European destinations.
+Most imported frozen vegetables to Belgium are frozen broccoli and cauliflower, followed by is the frozen sweet peppers.

 Leading manufacturers, retailers and distributors of frozen vegetables that sell under their own brands include ARDO, Greenyard, Flanders Best and Dujardin Foods.
 Private labels are the leading frozen vegetable brands, such as those of leading retailer Delhaize (Delhaize and 365), while Iglo is the leading premium brand.
 Key trends driving Belgium frozen vegetable consumption are health and convenience.
 Almost all leading frozen vegetable products have Nutri-Score labels.